AnkitaxPriya/Machine-Learning-101/Machine Learning-What and Why/README.md

 Basically, machine learning **explores algorithms to build models** for data, and eventually these models are used for **prediction, decision making** or **solving tasks.** Ex: Filtering spam emails

+## Types of Learning

+- Supervised: The dataset is the collection of labeled examples.
+It has 2 ctaegories of algorithms:
+  - Classification
+  - Regression
+- Semi-supervised: The dataset contains both labeled and unlabeled examples.
+- Unsupervised: The dataset is a collection of unlabeled examples.
+It is further classified as:
+  - Clustering
+  - Association
+- Reinforcement: Feedback-based learning method

 # Why Machine Learning?

 - Recent progress in algorithms and theory